 Be realistic and think long-term.
 You might have the energy to do one video per day right now, but can you keep that up for six months or a year?
 Do you want this to be a full-time endeavor or would you rather have some leeway for when wrenches are thrown into your schedule?

 It may sound silly, but changing up your frequency later on down the road could really tick off your viewership—so much so that they unsubscribe.
 Even missing one day (or week or month) could trigger discontent with fans.
 When in doubt, go with a lesser frequency.
+You can always live stream on YouTube to fill in the gaps.

 3. YouTube Success Requires Substance and Style